 If you’re familiar with competitive multiplayer shooters, you’re going to be tempted to make a mad dash for the enemy team and start blasting away in Splatoon 2, but that would be a mistake.
 Turf wars aren’t decided based on how many players you eliminate — it’s completely irrelevant to your team’s success.
-All that matters is covering the map in more ink than your opponents, and if you spend too much time focusing on particularly annoying players, you’ll quickly find that the map will be filled with enemies’ ink going all the way back to your own base.
+All that matters is covering the map in more ink than your opponents, and if you spend too much time focusing on particularly annoying players, you’ll quickly find that the map will be filled with enemy ink going all the way back to your own base.

 Instead, base all your decisions around the current state of the map.
-You can quickly pull it up on screen by pushing the “X” button, and it will show you not only the location of enemies and allies, but also the current ink distribution.
+You can quickly pull it up on the screen by pushing the X button, and it will show you not only the location of enemies and allies but also the current ink distribution.
 Should an area in the center of a map be particularly contested, it’s wise to lend a hand, but protecting your own base should always be your top priority.
 Should the enemy team get too close, they’ll be able to pick off your teammates as soon as they respawn, making a comeback all but impossible.

-You’re only able to perform attacks or spread ink on the ground when you’re in your Inkling’s “kid” form, it would be easy to assume that the squid form is only useful for quickly making your way from one side of the map to the other or reaching otherwise inaccessible areas.
+You’re only able to perform attacks or spread ink on the ground when you’re in your Inkling’s “kid” form.
+It would be easy to assume that the squid form is only useful for quickly making your way from one side of the map to the other or reaching otherwise inaccessible areas.
 On the contrary, using squid form often, even in combat, is incredibly important.

 Weapons run on ink that will refill when not in use, but this process will be sped up considerably by remaining in a puddle of ink while in squid form.
 Even if you don’t see the enemy team yet, spray down a small batch of ink and refill your tank whenever it’s less than half full — though small, it’s visible on the back of your Inkling, and the game’s HUD will give you an alert whenever you’re running extremely low.